-It is unlikely that a ban on all or any items of religious dress or symbols will be considered direct discrimination on religious grounds for the purpose of the Equality Act 2010, provided that the rule is not aimed at a particular religion as opposed to a particular type of dress or symbol.

-- 3. On the other hand, such a ban could be considered indirect discrimination for the purpose of the 2010 Act, because it places adherents of a particular faith at a disadvantage when compared with people who do not share that faith.
-Since Eweida, this should include Christians, even though they are mostly not obliged to manifest their religion by wearing a religious symbol or dress, as much as Jewish or Muslim women who feel obliged to cover their hair and in some cases their face. - 4.
-The focus would then turn to whether the ban was a proportionate means of achieving a legitimate aim. - 5.
-The Equality Act only applies to certain kinds of act by employers and service-providers - such as sacking an employee or excluding a pupil.
+Second, it is unlikely that a ban on all or any items of religious dress or symbols will be considered direct discrimination on religious grounds for the purpose of the Equality Act 2010, provided that the rule is not aimed at a particular religion as opposed to a particular type of dress or symbol.
+On the other hand, such a ban could be indirect discrimination for the purpose of the 2010 Act, because it places adherents of a particular faith at a disadvantage when compared with people who do not share that faith.
+Since Eweida, this should include Christians, even though they are mostly not obliged to manifest their religion by wearing a religious symbol or dress, as much as Jewish or Muslim women who feel obliged to cover their hair and in some cases their face.
+The focus would then turn to whether the ban was a proportionate means of achieving a legitimate aim.

+Third, the Equality Act only applies to certain kinds of acts by employers and service-providers - such as sacking an employee or excluding a pupil from school.
 It does not apply to every act which might be seen as discriminatory.
-But it does apply to private as well as public employers and service-providers. - 6.
+But it does apply to private as well as public employers and service-providers.
 The Human Rights Act, on the other hand, applies only where the acts of public authorities are incompatible with the Convention rights.
-This includes the acts of courts and tribunals, which is why what might otherwise be thought acts of private bodies, such as British Airways, may be caught. - 7.
-School uniforms, employers' dress codes and requirements for photo identification may all amount to interferences with the right to manifest one's religion under article 9.
-The fact that you may go to another school or another employer does not mean that there is no interference, although it may make the interference easier to justify. - 8.
-Once again, therefore, we are back to justification is the interference or limitation a proportionate means of achieving a legitimate aim?
+This includes the acts of courts and tribunals, which is why what might otherwise be thought acts of private bodies, such as British Airways, may be caught.

+Fourth, school uniforms, employers' dress codes and requirements for photo identification may all amount to interferences with the right to manifest one's religion under article 9.
+The fact that you may go to another school or another employer does not mean that there is no interference, although it may make the interference easier to justify.
+Once again, therefore, we are back to justification - is the interference or limitation a proportionate means of achieving a legitimate aim?

-9. The cases have discussed a variety of possible legitimate aims - ranging from protecting a corporate image, through preserving other schoolgirls' right to choose, health and safety considerations, public safety, interaction and communication between individuals, or preserving neutrality as between different political, religious and philosophical views, to securing the basic principles of a fair trial - the right to a fair trial being another of the fundamental rights guaranteed by the European Convention in article 6.
+Fifth, the cases have discussed a variety of possible legitimate aims - ranging from protecting a corporate image, through preserving other schoolgirls' right to choose, health and safety considerations, public safety, interaction and communication between individuals, or preserving neutrality as between different political, religious and philosophical views, to securing the basic principles of a fair trial - the right to a fair trial being another of the fundamental rights guaranteed by the European Convention in article 6.
+But having a legitimate aim is not enough.
+The interference with the particular person's rights has to be a proportionate means of achieving that aim.